A discrete version of Liouville's theorem on conformal maps: Proof of Theorem

 Let $S_{v}$ and $S_{v'}$ be the inversions in the spheres with radius $1$ centered at~$v$ and~$v'$, respectively.
-Apply the inversions $S_{v}$ and $S_{v'}$ to the vertices of $Q$ and $Q'$, respectively, to obtain the Möbius equivalent polyhedra $P$ and $P'$.
-The local Delaunay condition for $K$ and $K'$ implies that $P$ and $P'$ are convex polyhedra in $\R^{n}$.
-Indeed the Möbius inversions $S_{v}$ and $S_{v'}$ map the empty circumspheres of the stars to empty half-spaces whose boundary planes contain the faces of $P$ and $P'$.
+Apply the inversions $S_{v}$ and $S_{v'}$ to the vertices of $Q$ and $Q'$, respectively, to obtain for each a Möbius equivalent polyhedron, $P$ and $P'$.
+By Lemma~\ref{lem:Delaunay-convex}, the local Delaunay condition for $K$ and $K'$ implies that $P$ and $P'$ are convex polyhedra in $\R^{n}$.
 As in Section~\ref{sec:simplices}, one sees that the facets of $P$ and $P'$ are similar.
 By Cauchy's rigidity theorem for convex polyhedra and its higher dimensional generalization~\cite{Pak}, there is a similarity transformation $F$ of $\R^{n}$ that maps $P$ to $P'$.
 By the orientation assumption, $F$ is orientation preserving.
 Hence

 is an orientation preserving Möbius transformation that maps $\st(v)$ to $\st(v')$.
 Therefore, $T=T_{\sigma}$ for all $\sigma\in\st(v)$.
 This proves Lemma~\ref{lem:star} and hence the implication ``discrete conformal equivalence implies Möbius equivalence'', and this completes the proof of Theorem~\ref{thm:dliouville}.